massgravel/massgrave.dev/hwid.md

 ------------------------------------------------------------------------

-Now a question, can Microsoft block the new requests or revoke already established HWID license?
+Now a question, can Microsoft block the new requests or revoke already established digital licenses?

--   Revoking the license would be too extreme and will face many complications and risk of voiding valid licenses.
-However they can block the new activation requests for new hardware coming from the methods mentioned here.
+-   Revoking the licenses would be too extreme and will face many complications and create a risk of voiding valid licenses.
+However, they can very easily block the new activation requests for new hardware coming from the methods mentioned here.

 ------------------------------------------------------------------------